 Not only are these muffins great for breakfast they’re a healthier snack option too.
 They keep you full in between meals and help you avoid snacking on things that don’t really hold much nutritional value.

 The previous version of this recipe produced muffins that tasted good but not great like these ones.
 That old recipe (which used to be a go-to by the way) was a little more on the denser side and the muffins were a bit “heavy”, and they just weren’t my style.
 I like bakery style muffins.
 (You know you bake way too much when say things like “these muffins aren’t my style”.)

 I had to add a little cinnamon to these because it goes so well with both apples and bananas.
 It would have been a crime not to.
 It compliments them so well and gives these muffins a comforting smell and taste.
 Maybe add a pinch of nutmeg if you want to.
 If you only have sweetened applesauce on hand just cut back on the sugar.
 I’d say use 6 tablespoons of sugar.
 That should do the trick.

-These muffins are so easy to make and they always turn out soft, moist, and delicious just like these Healthy Greek Yogurt Chocolate Chip Banana Muffins and this Oatmeal Chocolate Chip Banana Bread.
+These muffins are so easy to make and they always turn out soft, moist, and delicious just like these Healthy Greek Yogurt Chocolate Chip Banana Muffins.

 - 2 overripe bananas, mashed